zididadaday/fw13-amd300-fedora-secureboot/README.md

 `https://fedoraproject.org/workstation/download/`

+## Tested with Fedora kernel versions

+- Fedora 6.14.6 fc42 - working
+- Fedora 6.14.8 fc 42 - not working (can it be fixed?)
+- Fedora 6.14.9 fc 42 - not working (can it be fixed?)

 ## Secure Boot

 This repository should include the nescessary steps for you to run Fedora with Secure Boot and hibernation enabled, and allow you to unlock your encrypted drives with TPM 2.0, so you don't have to enter a passphrase every time you boot your computer.